 Perched on top of Castle Hill (Grajska planota) and dominating the city skyline to the south, Ljubljana’s magnificent castle stands on the site of several former defensive buildings in a hilly area of land stretching away to the south of the Old Town.
 The castle in its current form was built by Emperor Frederick III of the Habsburgs in the second half of the 15th century.
 The fortress was used to consolidate Frederik’s influence in the area and to defend against increasing incursions of the Ottoman Army.
-Not unlike Kraków's Wawel Castle in Poland, Ljubljana Castle has served as both a royal residence and a military barracks over the centuries.
+Not unlike Kraków's Wawel Castle in Poland, Ljubljana Castle has served as both a royal residence, penitentiary, military barracks and social housing over the centuries.

 The current main points of interest for the visitor are the Viewing Tower (Razgledni Stolp), built in the 19th century and raised a further 1.2m by the government in 1982.
 The tower’s Virtual Castle screens a 12-minute film translated into more than 10 languages showing an interesting and informative history of the castle.

-The castle also offer a range of tours such as guided viewings of the Castle and exhibitions by knowledgeable locals and the unique Time machine and Behind Bars immersive tours or else take in Ljubljana’s premier attraction at your own pace with commentary courtesy of an audio guide available in 14 languages.
+The castle also offer a range of tours such as guided viewings of the Castle and exhibitions by knowledgeable locals and the unique Time machine and Behind Bars immersive tours with actors assuming the roles of different characters throughout the history of the castle.
+Take a tour of your own pace at Ljubljana’s premier attraction at your own pace with commentary courtesy of an audio guide available in 14 languages.
 You can even save a dragon in a fun adventure game Escape Castle.

 There are also small art galleries featuring temporary exhibitions as well as a café, restaurants and castle souvenir shop.
-It’s also a popular place for local weddings, and during the summer puts on concerts and, in July, hosts a popular outdoor cinema.
+It’s also a popular place for local weddings, and during the summer puts on concerts and, in July, hosts the popular Kinodvor's outdoor Film under the Stars Festival.
 To reach it, several small paths lead up from the Old Town, or take the funicular from next to the Puppet Theatre on Krekov trg.